ninception/BMLrepo/project01.md

-# Project Things
+## Project List

-## Things to be done before mdsm
+### Before midsem

+- Properly understand the concepts behind VI and SVI

 - Atleast a broad understanding using the two papers using the two examples
   - Dirichlet example (ninad)
   - Second example (arman)

-- Atleast write a rough report
+- Prepare a rough report

 - Search for a new distribution for application of SVI (Can ask sir later also)

+- Maybe some demo?

 ---------------

-## After mdsm
+### After midsem

 - Install Tensorflow and Edward in Anaconda (after mdsm)

+- Submit a midsem report